0

 A view of the ground floor of the warehouse.
 Due to the open space on the ground floor most members spend their day upstairs in the winter, in small rooms where more warm air is trapped, this is important since the collective has no heating.

 A delegate checks the list of names from the 12:00 paper check with that of the 4 a.m..
 Checks are done to figure out who is living inside of the factory.
-It's important that a maximum amount of people are constantly inside to help decrease the chance of a raid by the police.
-Members of CSP75 who have not been present for paper checks must come speak to the delegation.
+It's important that a maximum amount of people are constantly inside to help

 A lone bed lies on the floor.
 Most beds this size are shared by two men or women(separately).With no heating available, and few blankets to spare, sleeping is not an easy task in the Collective.